bplaat/empires/README.md

-# openage sucks
+# bplaat/empires
-My attempt to make something that looks like Age of Empires II
+Some tools and demo's to view game data of Age of Empires I